AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-ii.md

 tags: #programming #golang #linux #DAW
 ---

+Revision tracking added to **git**.
+This is how text editing should be controlled

 As I said the last time having a smooth programming **ENV:** is important when you want to program on whatever machine (on your network) you are on.

 The reason is obvious.
 I want to be able to code in between work / play / stream sessions.
 Even tiny snips on 15mins to 30 mins are benificial to me.